-On-site, community-based, and population-specific (LGBTQ youth, youth in foster care)
+On-site, community-based, and population-specific (LGBTQIS2S+ youth, youth in foster care)

 Most New Avenues housing programs require participants to be screened into the Homeless Youth Continuum.
-For information about screening criteria, please contact the Access and Reception Center at 503.432.3986.
-E-mail us at firstname.lastname@example.org if you have any questions.
+For information about screening criteria, please e-mail us at firstname.lastname@example.org if you have any questions.

 Our 24-bed facility in downtown Portland provides transitional housing and supportive services, with residents engaging in 30 hours of productive time per week, including education, counseling, job training, and employment..